steve-mcintyre/shim-review/README.md

   Patch straight from upstream to bump SBAT for grub

-In our shim build, we set `SBAT_AUTOMATIC_DATE=2024010900` to revoke older grub builds by default, using these new definitions.
+In our shim build, we set `SBAT_AUTOMATIC_DATE=2024010900` to revoke older grub builds by default, using the new definitions above.

 *******************************************************************************
 ### Do you have the NX bit set in your shim?
 If so, is your entire boot stack NX-compatible and what testing have you done to ensure such compatibility?